Technology Stocks Extend Losses

 "Tech has done exceptionally well this year," said Yogi Dewan, chief executive at Hassium Asset Management, pointing to signs of solid revenue growth in the sector.
 "But at these valuations, we're not putting new money into it," he said.

-Tech remains the best performing S&P 500 sector in the index in 2017, up 17% year-to-date.
-But the last week has been rough for the group.
-Since June 8, the sector tumbled about 3.7%.
-On Friday, the sector fell 0.2%, on track for its third consecutive session of declines.

 Some of the biggest tech names have posted sharper declines.
-In the same period Apple's stock has tumbled 7.3%, while Google parent Alphabet is 4.6% lower.
+Since June 8, Apple's stock has tumbled 7.3%, while Google parent Alphabet is 4.6% lower.

-In early trading, Amazon.com's stock rose 2.9% after the giant internet retailer said it will pay $42 a share for Whole Foods, valuing the grocer at a 27% premium to its closing price Thursday.
-Whole Foods shares were temporarily halted on the news.
-Shares of other grocers fell, with Kroger down 15% and Wal-Mart Stores off 5.6%.
+Amazon.com shares also struggled in the past week, losing 4.6% through Thursday's close.
+On Friday the giant internet retailer's stock got a boost, rising 2.9% after the giant internet retailer said it will pay $42 a share for Whole Foods, valuing the grocer at a 27% premium to its closing price Thursday.
+Whole Foods shares jumped 27% in recent trading, while shares of other grocers fell.
+Kroger dropped 15%, Costco Wholesale fell 7.6% and Wal-Mart Stores declined 6.3%.

 Continue Reading Below